hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 Tasking Manager
 ===============

-In the previous chapter, we looked at various ways to ensure quality when contributing to OpenStreetMap.
-In this section, we will take a look at the HOT Tasking Manager, a tool that mappers can use to sort an area into a grid, and work together to map an area in an organized way.
+In this section, we look at the HOT Tasking Manager, a tool that mappers can use to sort an area into a grid, and work together to map an area in an organized way.
 The OSM Tasking Manager allows mappers throughout the world to assist in mapping a defined region with a minimum risk of overlapping work areas ( *software editing tools use the term "conflict" when two mappers attempt to save changes to the same object - their work has overlapped* ).

-They can select an individual square, and complete the required mapping, marking the square as complete when they have done so.
-A second mapper, possibly more experienced, then checks the mapping within the square, and if they are satisfied marks the square as "Validated".
+## Overview of the process

+1/.
+An administrator selects an area requiring updating in OpenStreetMap.
+The administrator ensures there is suitable satellite imagery available for remote mappers to trace, and creates a task or project covering the area.
+The level of detail required and the urgency are specified within the task together with any other information the remote mapper will require.
+When satisfied, the administrator publishes the task within the Tasking Manager, although they may also make changes later if required.
+2/.
+A remote mapper (also sometimes referred to as armchair mappers) selects a task square, completes the mapping, and marks the square as complete.
+3/.
+A second remote mapper checks that the square is completed to a satisfactory level and marks the square as 'validated'

 To see how the tasking manager works, let’s take a closer look.

 -   Open your Internet browser and go to [tasks.hotosm.org](http://tasks.hotosm.org).
 You will see a page like this:

 ![Tasking Manager Login][]

--   Click “login to OpenStreetMap \>\>”
+-   Click “login to OpenStreetMap”
 -   Here you are agreeing to allow this application some access to your OpenStreetMap account.
 Click “Save Changes.”

 ![Authorizing access to OSM account by the Tasking Manager][]